-Along its journey, the Anthony Muñoz Foundation has touched the lives of over 40,000 youth.
-Nearly two decades later, the Foundation continues to impact Tri-State youth through seven Impact Programs.
+Along its journey, the Anthony Muñoz Foundation has touched the lives of over 50,000 youth.
+Two decades later, the Foundation continues to impact Tri-State youth through seven Impact Programs.

 This scholarship awards high school students who are pursuing Academic Excellence and Athletic Achievement, are Actively serving in the community while possessing strong Ambition, have a winning Attitude and are able to overcome Adversity.

 Handpicked by partnering organizations and schools, up to 150 5th through 8th grade at-risk boys join Anthony at Camp Chautauqua in Miamisburg, Ohio to learn the importance of leadership and character, team-building skills and the fundamentals of both football and life.

 More than 500 3rd through 8th grade boys and girls are invited to this two-day camp.
 Campers will learn from Anthony himself, a team of 40 hand selected local coaches and outstanding guest speakers on how to be successful on and off the field.

 “Our camp’s mission is to build men of character.
 I have immense pride in my heritage and I want these young men to feel that pride and be a role model for their peers and in their communities, no matter their situations.” -Anthony Muñoz